dignityofwar/digbot/docker/README.md

 Once Docker is installed we can run the Bot.

 1. Navigate to the project directory on your favourite command line terminal.
-2. Run the command `docker-compose up`
+2. Run the command `docker-compose up --build` (assuming you have completed the other setup steps outlined in the contribution file)

 What this will do is build the containers that will run the bot.
 First time running, this may take a little while as the bot requires some linux libraries.